-- 1. An advertising campaign that will focus on the New York metropolitan area and surrounding suburbs in New Jersey, Connecticut, Long Island and Westchester County.
+- 1. An advertising campaign that will focus on the New York metropolitan area and surrounding suburbs in New Jersey, Connecticut, Long Island, and Westchester County.
 This campaign will attract the "day trippers," who are currently more motivated to visit this area because their close proximity allows them to visit by car or train.
 The HHD initiative will reach these constituents through print, transit, and radio advertising. - 2.
 A brochure that will highlight the institutions and that will be distributed throughout New York City and in other tourist venues in the northeast.
 This brochure will provide general operating information and a map of the area noting where the institutions are located. - 3.
 A twice-yearly calendar and bi-monthly event reminder postcards that will be sent to the consolidated mailing lists of all institutions.
 These communications pieces will establish a new effort for audience development.
 Return visitors are key to the continued success of the institutions involved.
 Joint event calendars and reminder postcards will notify constituents of the wide offering of programs in the area and will motivate visitors to plan frequent trips. - 4.
 A web site that will support both the advertising campaign and the joint communications pieces.
 A single source for resources and information about the institutions will reinforce the advertising campaign message and the joint nature of this initiative and will be the most cost-effective way for the public to learn more about the museums.
-Recent findings have shown that most visitors plan their itineraries prior to arrival and many of these visitors use the Internet to research their travel. - 5.
-A poster that will visually underscore the identity and message of this initiative and will be distributed to local restaurants and retail stores as well as being available in each institution's shop.
-This poster will highlight the rich diversity of Downtown institutions.
+Recent findings have shown that most visitors plan their itineraries prior to arrival and many of these visitors use the Internet to research their travel.

-6. Finally, the museums will develop joint program days.
+- 5. A poster that will visually underscore the identity and message of this initiative and will be distributed to local restaurants and retail stores as well as being available in each institution's shop.
+This poster will highlight the rich diversity of Downtown institutions. - 6.
+A research and evaluation component to assess the impact and value of various parts of the initiative. - 7.
+Finally, the museums will develop joint program days.
 On such days, each of the institutions will offer programming that, combined, will provide a full day of activity.
 By joining together, HHD will encourage visitors to venture Downtown for these unique activities.